Present a Workshop, Symposia or Panel Discussion at this year’s 25th Annual Conference in Cleveland, Ohio.

 Responsibilities of Session Organizers

 Organizers are responsible for coordinating with the Program Committee, planning their sessions, selecting instructors/presenters, moderating their sessions and meeting all deadlines.
-As part of the proposal submission process you will need to provide names, contact information and titles for each of the speakers in your symposium.
-A half-day session allows for ten 20-minute presentations.
-You will be allowed to allocate one 20-minute time block for each half day session for a panel discussion.
+As part of the proposal submission process you will provide names, contact information, and titles for each of the speakers in your symposium.
 While changes can be made to the session agenda after the proposal is submitted, this will require promptly communicating changes with Tricia Fry, firstname.lastname@example.org.
-Abstracts from all presenters will be requested after the symposium is accepted and must be submitted by May 5, 2017.
-Presenters in symposia must submit PowerPoint files by Sept.
-14, 2017.
+Abstracts from all presenters will be requested from invited speakers after the symposium is accepted and must be submitted by May 18, 2018.
+Presenters in symposia must submit PowerPoint files via an online submission site 24 hours prior to their talk.
 Please mark these dates on your calendar!

 Proposal Submission and Requirements

-All proposals must be submitted through the online submission site beginning Dec.
-5, 2016.
-Active link will be available via the Call for Proposals at this time.
+All proposals must be submitted through the online submission site beginning November 13, 2017.
+An active link will be available via the Call for Proposals at this time.

 The submission process will prompt you for the following information: